 Quite a few of our Members have taken up online learning to further those new careers (or to learn for the pleasure of it).
 One notes that “As someone whose primary role is a caregiver for someone who needs 24/7 care, online learning helps keep my mind active and I can learn in the comfort of my home.”

 We have been doing some rewriting of our own.
-We recently launched an online learning space with live and self-paced virtual classes to enable Members to pursue interests from home and stay competitive when they look to reenter the workforce.
-Revenue from classes helps support another new project, the Amava Virtual Volunteer Program, which helps Amava Members to connect with others while helping those in need by volunteering for leading organizations doing things like participating in women’s health research, comforting hospitalized children, helping the homeless and more.
+We’ve put together Amava Circles (and there’s one about Memoirs and Family Archiving Circles are a fun, flexible and affordable way to connect with real people for some great conversations, sharing and learning.
+Revenue from Circles helps support another project, the Amava Virtual Volunteers Program, which helps Amava Members to connect with others while helping those in need by volunteering for leading organizations doing things like participating in women’s health research, comforting hospitalized children, helping the homeless and more.

 “I did then what I knew how to do.
 Now that I know better, I do better.” – Maya Angelou